-The end-of-year holiday period is a time that a lot of people look forward to throughout the year for a variety of reasons, such as connecting and re-connecting with loved ones, enjoying the festivities, as well as a well-deserved break from work for many.
-However, for people living with melanoma and their loved ones, the holiday period can bring up mixed experiences and feelings, ranging from not being able to engage in physical activities as much as desired due to melanoma treatment, to not feeling like there is much to celebrate as the holidays may bring up some painful emotions – especially in relation to fears about melanoma and the future.
+Living with melanoma can be challenging at any time of the year.
+However, whilst the end-of-year holiday period is a time that many people look forward to throughout the year, for people with melanoma and their loved one the holiday period can bring up mixed experiences and feelings.
+These can range from not being able to engage in physical activities as much as desired due to melanoma treatment, to not feeling like there is much to celebrate as the holidays may bring up some painful emotions – especially in relation to fears about melanoma and the future.
 For some people, the holiday period can become a reminder about how life has changed following melanoma – for both people living with melanoma and their loved ones.

 While these mixed feelings are expected and commonly experienced by people living with melanoma, the tips below may be helpful in making the most of this holiday period.

 - Be intentional – you may find that you are not able to do as much as you usually do.
 Be intentional about what are the things that are the most important for you or the things that give you the most joy.
 Prioritise these activities and allow yourself to delegate or opt out of the things that are not as important.
 This will give you more time, space and energy to do the things that matter to you.

 - Savour – this does not only relate to the delicious food and drinks of the festive season, but also the moments that are important to you.
 Sometimes we may do the things that matter, all the while thinking about melanoma, upcoming scans, or even little things, like what to put on the shopping list or have for dinner.
 All these thoughts take us away from meaningful experiences.
 Instead focus your mind on the present and connect with you senses – notice the intricate details of what is happening around you (e.g., the twinkle in a child’s eye, the tone of a giggle).
 When you notice that your mind has wondered, gently redirect it to the important thing that you are currently doing.